 Top Missouri Schools for a Bachelor's in Textile Studies

-Missouri State University - Springfield is one of the best schools in the United States for getting a bachelor's degree in textile & apparel studies.
+Missouri State University - Springfield is one of the best schools in the country for getting a bachelor's degree in textile & apparel studies.
 Missouri State is a fairly large public university located in the midsize city of Springfield.

-Soon after graduation, textile studies bachelor's recipients usually earn an average of $37,629 in their early careers.
+Soon after graduation, textile studies bachelor's recipients typically make an average of $35,703 in the first five years of their career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.